NVIDIA/openbmc/poky/documentation/ref-manual/variables.rst

       For more information
-      on enabling, running, and writing these tests, see the ":ref:`dev-manual/runtime-testing:performing automated runtime testing`"
+      on enabling, running, and writing these tests, see the ":ref:`test-manual/runtime-testing:performing automated runtime testing`"
-      section in the Yocto Project Development Tasks Manual and the ":ref:`ref-classes-testimage`" section.
+      section in the Yocto Project Test Environment Manual and the ":ref:`ref-classes-testimage`" section.

+   :term:`TESTIMAGE_FAILED_QA_ARTIFACTS`
+      When using the :ref:`ref-classes-testimage` class, the variable :term:`TESTIMAGE_FAILED_QA_ARTIFACTS`  lists space-separated paths on the
+      target to retrieve onto the host.

    :term:`THISDIR`
       The directory in which the file BitBake is currently parsing is